haschka/emacs-fasta-mode/README.md

 You can probably add this in all kinds of ways to your emacs installation, using your `.emacs` file or in other ways.

-Gentoo users can use the supplie `fasta-mode-1.ebuild` to install this on their system
+Gentoo users can make use the supplied `fasta-mode-1.ebuild` to install this on their system.